ibm-cloud-docs/cephaas/host_create.md

 ```
 {: pre}

-The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_short}} was configured.
+The `$sds_endpoint` is an environment variable that points to the endpoint provided to you when {{site.data.keyword.cephaas_full_notm}} was configured.
 It is in the URL form.
 For example, `https://sds-cephaas.<cephaas-instance-id>.software-defined-storage.appdomain.cloud:{port number}/v1`.
 You can set the URL once, so you don't need to specify it with every command.
 For guidance on how to set the URL, see [Config commands](/docs/cephaas?topic=cephaas-ic-sds-cli-reference&interface=cli#ic-config-commands).

 Valid host names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Host names must begin with a lowercase letter.
 Hyphens cannot be used to start or end the name.
 Host names must be unique across the entire infrastructure.
 For example, if you create two hosts with the same name in the same deployment, an error `Host name already exists` is displayed.
 {: tip}